-The Goals of the Institute Include:
+The Goals of the Center Include:

 Most wounds, minor cuts and scratches heal on their own within two weeks.
 Sometimes a wound stays open longer due to blood flow problems, infection, diabetes or poor nutrition.
 Not only do non-healing wounds cause pain and discomfort, they are often signs of larger and more complicated problems.

-Wound Healing Institute Medical Director:
+Center for Wound Healing Medical Staff:

 Specialists that are part of the team include: